 - review of documents:

-- USC and departmental or faculty policies, procedures and guidelines
+- USC and departmental or school policies, procedures and guidelines

 - risk assessments